haithem2005/Robot_Game_Java/README.md

 <h5>This is followed by an arbitrarily long stream of commands of 8-bit integers.</h5>

-<h5>When the simulation is complete, your program outputs the answer to stout as per
+<h5>When the simulation is complete, your program outputs the answer to stout text file as per
     below:</h5>
 <ul>
 <li>If the simulation succeeded: The objects final position as two 16-bit little-endian